-If your child seems to have lost interest in the whole idea of potty training, starting over and using a different approach may help spark that interest again.
-Reinforce the whole idea of potty training with some of the many children’s books, videos and even toys that are available to get her used to the idea of going on the potty.
+If your toddler lost interest in potty training, don’t think that potty training won’t work.
+Starting over and using a different approach may help spark that interest again.
+Reinforce the whole idea of potty training with some of the many children’s books, videos and even toys that are available to get them used to the idea of going on the potty.

 Then, plan for a potty-related activity that will be ongoing until the child is reliably using the potty.
 Mom and potty training expert Vicki Lansky suggests a chart or calendar that rewards the child with stickers for successful trips to the potty.